 - Enter a Job Name as “UFT Integration Test” and click on the ”Free Style Project”.

-- Configuration Screen will Open.
-Select Build Tab and click on the “Add build step“ and Select “Execute HPE tests from file system“ option.
+3. Configuration Screen will Open.
+Select Build Tab and click on the “Add build step“ and select the “Execute HPE tests from file system“ option.

 Set up the Post Build Actions

 Select Post-build Actions Tab and click on the Add Post-build action